Membership is open to anyone, with or without knowledge of the night sky or a personal telescope.

 Joint/Family membership: £35

-The membership period begins in July but you can join at any time of the year.
+The membership period begins on 1st May but you can join at any time of the year.

-Members receive 10 copies of the Society’s “Sky Notes” publication.
+Members receive the Society’s “Sky Notes” publication.
 “Sky Notes” are produced in PDF format and are emailed to members each month.

 It features articles written by members, observing reports, images taken by members, the society newsletter, monthly night sky guides, and much more.